the spanish that feeds the cinema

 And it is that in each shoot it starts at dawn to offer sandwiches of potato omelette or serranito de lomo (in addition to vegan options) and menus that include gratin vegetables, salads, chicken drumsticks in pepitoria, stewed cuttlefish with onion and ginger, cod on chlorophyll pesto and desserts in which seasonal fruits and some sweets are not lacking.

-The day usually begins with a “heavy breakfast”, which is followed by some snacks before lunch – “in American productions it is only a light ‘lunch’, but in Spanish ones they tend to stop to eat sitting down”, explains García- and the challenge is “to feed them healthy, rich and fast”.
+The day usually begins with a “heavy breakfast”, which is followed by some snacks before lunch – “in American productions it is only a light lunch, but in Spanish ones they tend to stop to eat sitting down”, explains García- and the challenge is “feeding them healthy, tasty and fast”.

 They also provide a continuous service with coffee and infusions -alcohol is prohibited due to occupational hazards, he clarifies- and small snacks, but their success is based on tasty Mediterranean cuisine capable of adapting to allergies, intolerances or options such as veganism, he explains.